Town Walls, Shrewsbury, Shropshire, SY1

 The beautiful polygonal south chapel (dedicated to St Winifred and now the Blessed Sacrament Chapel) was added by Edmund Kirby in 1901, at a cost of £2,000, donated by Mr and Mrs Florens Burke.
 Kirby also prepared plans for a polygonal baptistery extending to the northwest, but this was not built.
 South and west porches were added in 1906-07, again from designs by Kirby (builder Joseph Heyes).
 At the same time the inner narthex was raised to the level of the nave and the gallery above it extended.

 Internally the church has a conventional plan, of nave with aisles and sanctuary with flanking chapels.
 The choir gallery is located above the principal entrance doors; a secondary entrance is available to the southwest, both contain flights of six stone steps.
-The sacristy and confessionals are located off the north wall, where there is also access to lavatories and the Cathedral offices and presbytery.
+The sacristy and confessionals are located off the north wall, where there is also access to lavatories and the cathedral offices and presbytery.
 Access for the disabled is also from an entrance to the north.
 Interior stone dressings are Bath stone from Painswick, and the walls are plastered and plain painted.
 The open timber roof has gilt wrought iron ties and the floor is of polished pine parquet.
 Seating takes the form of modern moveable chairs.
 The hanging rood at the chancel arch dates from of 1885 and replaced a simple cross designed by E.W.
 Pugin.
-The altar has been repositioned in front of the chancel arch, on a stepped dais, with further steps to the sanctuary.
-The sanctuary has a modern carpet concealing the original Minton tile floor.
-The forward altar and ambo are modern designs in Grinshill stone.
+The sanctuary has a Minton tile floor (now restored to view having been carpeted in post-Vatican II reordering) and an alabaster and marble forward altar, introduced in 2022.
 The high altar, reredos and font are all original fittings of the 1860s by E.W.
 Pugin, made in Caen stone font by Lane & Lewis of Birmingham.
 The font was a gift of the widow of the Earl of Shrewsbury.
 It has an elaborate wrought iron and gilt cover by Hardman, and relief Caen marble panels to a marble columned base.
 It was moved from the baptistery, in the northwest corner of the Cathedral, to the front of the sanctuary in 1984.
 The low-relief stone Stations of the Cross were carved by Philip Lindsey Clark (1889-1977) and installed in 1954 as a memorial to Bishop Moriarty (d.1949).

 SJ4912SW TOWN WALLS 653-1/15/683 (North side) 10/01/53 Roman Catholic Cathedral of Our Lady Help of Christians and St Peter